montagestudio/ecohomes/README.md

 Contributing
 ------------
-- Run `jshint` on your code to ensure it conforms to Filament standards
+- Run `jshint` on your code to ensure it conforms to our standards

 - Make sure all commit messages follow the 50 character subject/72 character body [formatting used throughout git](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)